-We assessed program impact through an ITT approach by comparing test scores between eligible children that were in communities randomly assigned to school feeding or the control.
-The ITT parameter represents the average effect of offering school feeding to children that were eligible to the program at baseline in treatment communities, regardless of whether they actually had school lunches at endline.
+We assessed program impact through an ITT approach by comparing test scores between eligible children who were in communities randomly assigned to school feeding and the control.
+The ITT parameter represents the average effect of offering school feeding to children who were eligible for the program at baseline in treatment communities, regardless of whether they actually had school lunches at endline.